 Mix the wasabi and mayonnaise together in a small bowl.

-Heat a tiny amount of oil in a large frying pan and gently fry the mackerel until just cooked - this should take about three to five minutes.
+Heat a tiny amount of oil in a large frying pan and gently fry the mackerel until just cooked - this should take about 3 to 5 minutes.
 Turn the mackerel once during cooking.

-Strain the vegetables from the brine and place in them in three piles on a serving plate.
-Top with a mackerel fillet on each and garnish with the watermelon, Wasabi mayonnaise, and baby herbs (see the image for more detail).
+Strain the vegetables from the brine and place them in three piles on a serving plate.
+Top with a mackerel fillet on each and garnish with the watermelon, Wasabi mayonnaise, and baby herbs.

 Serve immediately.
 This recipe makes a great lunch or supper dish.